Branxton

 Branxton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified twelve projects that are expected to impact the area.
-Notable among these are Woolworths Huntlee Retail Centre, Huntlee New Town, AVID Waterford Community Extension - Chisholm, and Huntlee Local Water Centre 2.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely to impact the area.
+Key projects include Woolworths Huntlee Retail Centre, Huntlee New Town, AVID Waterford Community Extension - Chisholm, and Huntlee Local Water Centre 2.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.